Atlas-OS/docs/docs/getting-started/post-installation/software/media-playback.md

 ## Windows Media Player

-Windows Media Player is a built-in feature of Windows operating system, but it is not included in Atlas by default.
+Windows Media Player is a built-in feature of the Windows operating system, but it is not included in Atlas by default.
 It is a useful tool for playing videos and music, and it offers more advanced features than the Film & TV app.
 However, it does not include all codecs like MPV or VLC Media Player by default.
 To use Windows Media Player, you may need to install a codec expansion pack.

 [Download Windows Media Player](ms-windows-store://pdp/?ProductId=9WZDNCRFJ3PT)